-Katelyn Beeley, RN, BSN is the Manager of Clinical Informatics under Medical Affairs for Maine Medical Center and a student in our health informatics program.
+Katelyn Beeley, RN, BSN, MHI is the Manager of Clinical Informatics under Medical Affairs for Maine Medical Center and a 2020 graduate in our Master of Science in Health Informatics program.

-Here, she talks about what led her to the field of health informatics, what she is learning from her studies, and about her experience with the UNE community.
+Here, she talks about what led her to the field of health informatics, what she learned from her studies, and about her experience with the UNE community.

 Sure.
 I’ve worked for the state’s largest health care organization, MaineHealth, for 13 years now – but if you had asked me back then where I might be today, I would not likely have predicted the journey I am currently on.